Open to the Public

 Heart Mountain Ranch is available for non-motorized travel and field trips.
+No dogs allowed.
 View All

 Surrounded by sagebrush basin, Heart Mountain stands alone.
 Named by the Crow Indians, this mountain is one of the few identifiable features on the maps Lewis and Clark created.